ctalkep2/chat---React-Redux-Socket-IO/README.md

 Chat realized on React/Redux - frontend, and Node.js/MongoDB - backend.
-At this moment, mongoDB in development.
+In this moment, work with mongoDB in development.